 I wonder how much this past year will set us back or are there some budding change makers and innovative minds that have been part of this “stay at home culture” who are holding back?

-I’m on a year-long sabbatical, mostly unplugged from the inner workings of the space, and I keep coming back to the core of where innovation starts: by understanding consumer trends, needs, behaviors, and the technographics underlying each generation, and trying to create ways to save us time so we can disruptive things.
+I’m on a year-long sabbatical, mostly unplugged from the inner workings of the space, and I keep coming back to the core of where innovation starts: by understanding consumer trends, needs, behaviors, and the technographics underlying each generation, and trying to create ways to save us time so we can disrupt things.

 I’m a big fan of looking at consumers through generational views.
 We just can’t deny we are very different and while generations are at best “cohort” views, it's important to note that we have six active living generations and the ages of 13-18 define the foundational characteristics and experiences that helped define these.